 Engaging with Londoners

 Our flagship campaign is London Recycles, run on behalf of the Mayor of London.
 It is a regional campaign designed to inform and encourage Londoners to recycle the right things, in the right place, no matter where they are in the capital.
-In recent years the campaign has expanded to include messages on waste prevention, reuse and repair initiatives – such as last year’s first ever London Repair Week.
+In recent years the campaign has expanded to include messages on waste prevention, reuse and repair initiatives – including a yearly Repair Week activation that encourages Londoners to develop their own repair skills whilst spotlighting local repair businesses throughout the city.

 All campaign assets from the past three years – including the ‘One bin is rubbish’ campaign, plastics messaging and resources to promote repair services – can be found below or on our resources page.